-H1: Loneliness has a significant negative relationship with perceived social cohesion.

-As established, social effectiveness and well-being is directly correlated with the perceived intimacy and strength of a person’s close relationship net (Lee et al., 2018), and the internet and social media allows both the reinforcement of offline relationships and their diversification according to individual interests (Wellman et al., 2002; McCully et al., 2011).
-However, social cohesion serves as a mediator towards the effect of perceived community disorder and self-rated well-being only if it is perceived at an individual level (Bjornstrom et al., 2013), or, in other words, if we just count the individual feeling of connectedness to the community rather than his real level of connectedness; the former being more prevalent within homogenous group types (Subramanian et al., 2006).
-In an online context where heterogeneity is common and weak relationships prevail, the absence of meaningful offline support may hinder community participation , even if real cohesion remains high, and while online communication finds prevalent use in information sharing and peer communication, the activity itself does directly increase a person’s involvement in the community, rather the quality of the original relationship does (Moy et al., 2005).
+Regardless, online groups have the possibility of creating strong reciprocity-based ties as long as the personal self and the online self remain congruent (Cover, 2012).
+Verily, merging one’s real identity with the online one allows for a simple transfer of social network benefits between online and offline relationships, meaning that increasing one’s social capital online is equal to doing so offline (Holmberg, 2014).
+As established, civic engagement and well-being are directly correlated with the perceived intimacy and strength of a person’s close relationship net (Lee et al., 2018), therefore the internet and social media could allow both the reinforcement of offline relationships and their diversification according to individual interests (Wellman et al., 2002; McCully et al., 2011).

+The advantage of using civic engagement as a mediator between loneliness and wellbeing is that it detects a person’s individual feeling of connectedness rather than its real physical connectedness (Bjornstrom et al., 2013).
+In other words, engagement can indicate if a person values the intimacy of their social network enough to identify with it and thus participate in it(Subramanian et al., 2006), which can also be detected within online communities.
+However in an online context where heterogeneity is common and weak relationships prevail, the absence of meaningful offline support may hinder community participation , even if engagement remains high, and while online communication finds prevalent use in information sharing and peer communication, the activity itself does not directly increase a person’s involvement in the community, rather the quality of the original relationship does (Moy et al., 2005).
-H1b: Online interaction has a significant negative relationship with perceived social cohesion, but only at high levels of physical social cohesion (low levels of loneliness).

 Social Media, Health and Feeling Alone

-The risks of continued loneliness and social isolation do not only affect the realm of mental health, but also behavioral and psychosomatic determinants of wellbeing such as Strokes, Suicidal Thoughts, Depression, Anxiety, Chronic Health Conditions, and Dysfunctional Health Behaviors (Park et at., 2020; Figure 2).
-In fact, in their 2018 Kaiser Foundation report, DiJulio et al. (2018) found that people in the U.S. considered declines in mental and physical health to be the worst consequences of prolonged loneliness (58% and 55%, compared to the 49% of declines in personal relationship quality), while meta-analyses by Holt-Lunstad and his research groups (2015, 2022) confirmed the causal mortality of social isolation, loneliness, and living alone (increases of 29%, 26%, and 32% respectively).
-The self-fulfilling cycle of problematic internet use is a worrying determinant of the country’s health, as already negative aspects of both social isolation and perceived loneliness are worsened by the individuals’ engagement in dysfunctional communication patterns.
+The study of chronic loneliness does not concern just the realm of mental health, but also behavioral and psychosomatic determinants of wellbeing such as strokes, suicidal thoughts, depression, anxiety, chronic health conditions, and dysfunctional health behaviors (Park et at., 2020; Figure 2).
+In fact, in their 2018 Kaiser Foundation report, DiJulio et al. found that people in the U.S. considered declines in mental and physical health to be the worst consequences of prolonged loneliness (58% and 55%, compared to the 49% of declines in personal relationship quality), while meta-analyses by Holt-Lunstad and his research groups (2015, 2022) confirmed that social loneliness, emotional loneliness, and physical loneliness each increase the risk of mortality by 29%, 26%, and 32%.
+Problematic internet use is a worrying determinant of the country’s health, as individuals crave to experience more without perceiving the negative effects it brings.
+Dysfunctional communication patterns then cause a higher reliance on problematic use, falling within a exacerbating cycle which has dire consequences on an individual’s wellness..
 Other literature goes deeper into the specific effects per each condition:

 Cardiovascular Diseases.
-Individuals at the higher spectrum of loneliness can experience increases of up to 14.4 mmHg of systolic blood pressure, leading to severe hypertension, and higher chances of atherosclerosis (Xia & Li, 2018).
-In addition, their incidence of coronary heart diseases and stroke was 1.29 times higher than people in the lower part of the spectrum (Paul et al., 2021).
+Individuals with higher levels of self-reported loneliness experience increases of up to 14.4 mmHg of systolic blood pressure, leading to severe hypertension, and higher chances of atherosclerosis (Xia & Li, 2018).
+In addition, their incidence of coronary heart diseases and stroke was 1.29 times higher lower levels of self-reported loneliness (Paul et al., 2021).
 Rates remain the same across age and gender, but older adults are reported to feel these effects more from real rather than perceived social isolation (National Academy of Sciences, Engineering, and Medicine [NASEM], 2020).